elexis-eu/lexonomy/INSTALL.md

 # Preliminary remarks

 Lexonomy's backend is written in [Node.js](https://nodejs.org/en/) and currently being rewritten into [Python](https://python.org).
-That means that as of now you need a working instalation of Node and Python 3.
+That means that as of now you need a working installation of Node and Python 3.

 You also need to download the source code from this repository into a directory on your computer.